A primer on the closure of algebraic complexity classes under factoring: Model of computation

 A circuit computes a polynomial $f \in \F[\vecx]$ in the natural way: a `$+$' gate sums up the polynomials from its children, whereas a `$\times$' gate computes their product, with the root finally computing $f$.
 The \emph{size} of a circuit is the total number of vertices in the graph.
 The \emph{depth} of the circuit is the number of layers in the circuit, or equivalently, the length of the longest path from the root to a leaf. \end{definition}

-A \emph{complexity class} in the algebraic world is a family/sequence of polynomials $(f_n)_{n \in \N}$ where $f_n$ is a multivariate polynomial over some field $\F$.
-We will mostly be interested in families where the number of variables in $f_n$ grows as a polynomial function of $n$.
+A \emph{complexity class} in the algebraic setting comprises families (or sequences) of polynomials, where a family $(f_n)_{n \in \N}$, contains multivariate polynomials $f_n$ over a field $\F$, and the number of variables in $f_n$ grows polynomially with $n$.

 In Boolean complexity, the notion of efficient computation is captured by the class $\P$ of problems solvable in polynomial time.
 The algebraic analogue over a field $\F$ is $\VP_{\F}$ (for Valiant's $\P$, called $p$-computable by Valiant) and consists of all polynomial families where $f_n$ has degree $\poly(n)$ and the smallest circuit (over $\F$) computing $f_n$ has size $\poly(n)$ (\Cref{def:vp}).
 We will usually drop the field from the notation when the context makes it clear.
-Note that the notion of computation is \emph{non-uniform} -- the circuits of $f_n$ for different $n$ need not be related to one another.
+Note that the notion of computation is \emph{non-uniform} --- the circuits of $f_n$ for different $n$ need not be related to one another.
 A prime example of a polynomial family in $\VP$ is $(\Det_n)$, defined by the \emph{determinant} of the $n \times n$ symbolic matrix $(x_{ij})_{1\leq i,j \leq n}$:

 The algebraic analogue of the class $\NP$ is called $\VNP$.
 Informally\footnote{For the formal version, see \Cref{def:vnp}.}, it consists of polynomial families which are `explicit', in the sense that given a monomial of $f_n$, we can compute the corresponding coefficient efficiently, say in polynomial time.
 It is not hard to show that $\VP \subseteq \VNP$, and the long-standing conjecture of Valiant~\cite{Val1979} is that there are explicit polynomial families that cannot be computed efficiently, i.e., $\VP \subsetneq \VNP$.
 A prominent `explicit' candidate for this separation is the family of \emph{permanents},